William Burkitt (judge): Emir of Afghanistan

-His most well-known achievement was, together with Lord Kitchener (then District Grandmaster of Punjab), to induct the Emir of Afghanistan Habibullah Khan at Freemasons Hall at Lodge Concordia in Park Street, Kolkata in 1907.
+His most well-known achievement was, together with Lord Kitchener (then District Grandmaster of Punjab), to induct into masonry the Emir of Afghanistan Habibullah Khan at Freemasons Hall at Lodge Concordia in Park Street, Kolkata in 1907.
 This lodge is the home of the United Grand Lodge of Bengal of which Burkitt was District Grandmaster.

 An account of this highly unusual event was written at the time by Sir Henry McMahon.
 It was performed in an unusual style, the Emir taking all three ordinary degrees of masonry at once - a rare event rumoured to signify membership of the Roshaniya.

 Personal life

 Burkitt was married twice.
 He married first to Kathleen Dwyer (who was lost at sea) and then to Frances Gill.
 He had children with both wives.
-His son, William, also a judge, was tipped to follow in his father's footsteps but died young from pneumonia on 19 May 1918 in Nainital.
+His son, William (1872 – 1918), also a judge, was tipped to follow in his father's footsteps but died relatively young from pneumonia on 19 May 1918 in Nainital.
 There were several daughters, including Ethel Lilian Burkitt, who married in December 1902 Captain Charles Hampden Turner, Suffolk Regiment.

 Later life

-He died in at Norris's Hotel, 48-53 Russell Road, Kensington, London on 16 June 1908.
+He died at Norris's Hotel, 48-53 Russell Road, Kensington, London on 16 June 1908.